Children Law Solicitors | Social Services Advice | Howells Solicitors

 • Advising on parental rights.

-• Offer advice and speak to social services on your behalf when they raise concerns about a child’s safety.
+• Offer advice and speak to social care on your behalf when they raise concerns about a child’s safety.

-• Explain your rights and provide advice when someone risks taking a child into care.
+• Explain your rights and provide advice when a social worker risks taking a child into care.

 • Give advice and support where family members wish to care for a child who is at risk of being taken or has been taken into care.